eshaiju/eshaiju.github.io/source/_posts/2017-05-06-a-graphql-server-implementation-ruby-on-rails.markdown

 {%endcodeblock%}
 <strong>GraphQL server implementation in Ruby On Rails Application</strong>

-<p>Here we are assuming, we have an existing ROR application with model Post and fields title and body.</p>
+<p>Here we are assuming, we have an existing ROR application with model Article and fields title and body.</p>
 You can install graphql from RubyGems by adding to your application’s Gemfile:
 {%codeblock Gemfile%}
 # Gemfile
-gem 'graphql', '~> 0.9.2'
+gem "graphql"
+gem 'graphiql-rails', group: :development
 {%endcodeblock%}
 Then, run bundle install.<br/><br/>
 Now you can get started with a few GraphQL generators: